cybersonneteer/Semiconductor-Device-Physics/README.md

 * Output data from the simulation
 * Result visualizations generated from the simulation

+### Mesh Generation

+A mesh is generated over the device structure to discretize the semiconductor region for numerical simulation.
+Finer meshing is applied near critical regions such as the channel and gate oxide interface to improve simulation accuracy.

 ### Notes

 This experiment serves as a foundational step for understanding MOSFET device simulation and will be extended with more advanced structures in future experiments.